 Applications are open to international as well as national institutions.

 The Grant is designed to cover the wage of a researcher, it is not to be used for other costs related to staging a curatorial project such as loans or equipment.

 Only one Curatorial Research Grant application per institution will be considered each year.

 For further questions on eligibility please contact the Fellowships & Grants Manager.

-Curatorial Research Grants are offered in our Autumn round of funding, applications will open mid August and close on 30 September.
+Curatorial Research Grants are offered in our Autumn round of funding.

 Applications and nominated referee details must be received by 30 September, referees have until 10 October to submit their references.

 - Due to the large amount of funding offered, institutions should provide a comprehensive and detailed timeline and budget in their application